-What: An audio documentary & installation about synaesthesia, a curious neurological condition where sounds are experienced as colours.
+What: An audio documentary & art installation about synaesthesia, a curious neurological condition where sounds are experienced as colours.

 What is synaesthesia?

-When: The podcast aired at the Festival of the Mind in 2018 and was heard by the Sheffield public on 100 sets of wireless headphones in a travelling circus tent.
+When: The podcast aired at the Festival of the Mind in 2018 and was heard by the Sheffield public on 100 sets of wireless headphones in a pop-up circus tent.
 We held a live Q&A with 3 synaesthetes and two university researchers.

 You can now hear the documentary in full online via the player at the top of this page.

 We also designed and built an installation for the Millenium Gallery where visitors could enter a sensory booth and hear excerpts from the podcast while interacting with digital artwork.